 - Your destination link is: WeRCuttingWebsites.com (that’s a fake address, I used it only for demonstration purposes).

-- Woodpecker will create a custom tracking link, like this one: click.52c.es/click?openIdUrl=4N6&url=WeRCuttingWebsites.com
+- Woodpecker will create a custom tracking link with https://, like this one: click.52c.es/click?openIdUrl=4N6&url=WeRCuttingWebsites.com

 - Thus, by clicking the link to your site in your email, your prospect will go to click.52c.es/click?openIdUrl=4N6&url=WeRCuttingWebsites.com for a second — and that’s how we’ll be able to register the fact that she clicked the link, and next she will be immediately redirected to your website.